Implementation of EAC single Customs Territory (SCT)

-1.2 Upon receipt of Invoice from the Supplier; Importers through their Customs Agents is required to lodge their Customs declaration to Customs in Tanzania.
+- Upon receipt of Invoice from the Supplier; Importers through their Customs Agents are required to lodge their Customs declaration to Customs in Tanzania.

-1.3 Declaration will be processed in Tanzania and tax payment will be made accordingly
+- Declaration will be processed in Tanzania and tax payment or bond guarantee will be made accordingly.

-1.4 Upon payment of taxes information will be sent in the form of a Release Order to Transferring Partner State to facilitate release and movement of goods
+- Upon payment of taxes information will be sent in the form of a declaration and exit note to destination Partner State to facilitate release and movement of goods

 2.0 Goods originating from outside EAC (International Trade)